MicrosoftDocs/dynamics365-guidance/guidance/business-processes/forecast-to-plan-introduction.md

 ***Applies to: Dynamics 365 Commerce, Dynamics 365 Finance, Dynamics 365 Human Resources, Dynamics 365 Project Operations, Dynamics 365 Sales, Dynamics 365 Supply Chain Management, Microsoft Supply Chain Center***

 This article introduces the *forecast to plan* end-to-end business process.
 It outlines how Dynamics 365 apps can help organizations manage and optimize their *forecast to plan* processes.
+This end-to-end business process has the number *50* in the business process catalog.
+Learn more at [About the business process catalog for Dynamics 365 apps](about.md).

 ## Forecast to plan overview